-- March 5 - 7: All ChE and Pr-Engin (with a ChE sub-plan) students sign up for an advising appointment.
+- October 15 - 17: All ChE and Pr-Engin (with a ChE sub-plan) students sign up for an advising appointment.
 You may choose to schedule an appointment with your faculty advisor or the advisor coordinator (Matt Langer).
 Please watch for instructions from your faculty advisor or the advising coordinator.
 (Your faculty advisor is listed on your student page in SPIRE.)
-Note: These instructions are not relevant for students who have Alicia Clemente or Greg Brown listed as their Primary Program Advisor.
-You will be contacted by one of them with separate instructions.

 Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 112E Goessmann.
 You are required to have the following Registration materials with you when you meet with your advisor or the advising coordinator.